 Pulse oximeters give biased results for people with darker skin.
 The consequences could be serious.

 Editors’ Note: On December 17, 2020, the New England Journal of Medicine published a research letter, “Racial Bias in Pulse Oximetry Measurement,” prompted by some of the issues explored in this essay.
-Read the medical study here and a New York Times story about the study here.)
+(Read a New York Times story about the study here.)
 On January 28, 2021, U.S. Senators Elizabeth Warren, Cory Booker, and Ron Wyden wrote a letter to Janet Woodcock, acting commissioner of the U.S. Food and Drug Administration, urging the agency to address these concerns.

 COVID-19 care has brought the pulse oximeter into many American homes.
 This compact medical device, costing as little as $20, clips onto a fingertip and helps gauge how much oxygen is making it to the blood.
 When COVID-19 fevers moved through my household earlier this year, everything suddenly revolved around the number on its tiny screen, which reports oxygen saturation as a percentage.
 Normal readings are in the range of 95 to 100 percent; my husband could only sleep if I stayed up to make sure his readings didn’t plummet into the 70s again.
 Our doctor said to go back to the hospital if the device’s reading dropped to 92 and stayed there, but most nights it hovered along that edge.
 I began to wonder exactly what this object was telling us.